 What Kind Of Criminal Records Can Be And Can’t Be Expunged?

-Also, there are some specific felonies which quite logically are not eligible for expungement.
-One is criminal homicide, kidnapping, luring or enticing, aggravated sexual assault, aggravated criminal sexual assault, false imprisonment, criminal restraint, robbery, arson, endangering the welfare of a child by engaging in sexual conduct, perjury or false swearing.
+Also, there are some specific felonies that quite logically are not eligible for expungement.
+One is criminal homicide, kidnapping, luring or enticing, aggravated sexual assault, aggravated criminal sexual assault, false imprisonment, criminal restraint, robbery, arson, endangering the welfare of a child by engaging in sexual conduct, perjury, or false swearing.

 Other than that, anything can be expunged as long as you wait the prescribed amount of time.

 There is one other waiting period and that is for if you have an ordinance violation, and this happens in contemplation with some of the conditional discharges.
 If you have an ordinance violation, you have to wait a year and a half.

 James Abate has had cases where there is a conditional discharge entered but also an ordinance violation and then you have to wait a year and a half for the ordinance violation if that’s longer than the conditional discharge.

 Does Expungement Apply Just To Convictions Or Can It Apply To arrests, Summons Or Any Other Charges That Might Have Been Dropped Or Dismissed, Expunged As Well?

 Yes.
 You can also have arrests expunged, whether that is something you want to do or not depends on what sort of trouble it causes you.